 You can configure an offline package drop deployment target.
 This allows you to "deploy" to a location on the filesystem and take that deployment offline to be used elsewhere.
 The dropped package contains everything you need to deploy to a location offsite.

 A credit card processing gateway have decided to use Octopus to manage deployments.
 For PCI-compliance reasons, the production environment is required to be on a different network to the pre-production environments, and very little is shared.
 Since they own the servers, they can install the Octopus Servers and Tentacles on each environment, but they just can't share an Octopus Server between environments.

 In this scenario, the customer would install different instances of Octopus in both environments.
-To keep settings in sync and to automate between environments, they can use a combination of strategies:
+To keep settings in sync and to automate between environments, refer to the documentation on keeping instances in sync.

 Friendly multi-instance licensing model